ColinJhEdwards/algo-data-notes/README.md

 PSA: I like to take my notes as if I was explaining the concept to someone.

+WHAT IS LOG
+log10(1000) pretty much this reads 10 to what power will equal 1000?

 ## ---------------------------Why is big O notation important?---------------------------

 - There are so many solutions for solving an algorithm, how do we know which one is the best?
 This is where Big O comes in.